vkmanojk/Fashion-Fiesta/README.md

 ```
 Additionally, `setup.sh` will clone and setup auxiliary repositories that do the [Human parsing](https://github.com/vkmanojk/HumanParsing.git), [Pose estimation](https://github.com/vkmanojk/Pose-Estimation.git), and [Clothing style transfer](https://github.com/vkmanojk/VirtualTrialRoom.git) steps.
 This process will download models for each of the tasks.

-The e-commerce website designed for this project is available here [Fashion Fiesta](https://github.com/vkmanojk/Fashion-Fiesta.git).
 This website was built using Flask and MySQL.
 The create statements required to initiate the database is also provided in the `MySQL-Setup.sql`

 ### Test